John Quincy Marr

-Early life
+Early life and education

-John Q. Marr was born on May 27, 1825 in Warrenton, Fauquier County, Virginia.
-He was the son of Catherine Inman Horner Marr (1797-1879) and John Marr, Esq.
+Marr was born on May 27, 1825, in Warrenton, Virginia, the son of Catherine Inman Horner Marr (1797-1879) and John Marr, Esq.
 (1788-1848), who had married in 1816.
 The elder John Marr was the grandson of a French immigrant with the surname "La Mar."
 The elder John Marr had been a Commissioner in Chancery in the Supreme and County Courts, much like a court-appointed trustee in later times, as well as a justice of the peace.
 He owned enslaved black persons, as would his widow and son John Q. Marr by 1860.

+Marr graduated second in the class of 1846 from the Virginia Military Institute (VMI), His father died on June 3, 1848, and his elder brother Robert Athelstan Marr (1823-1854) was a United States Navy officer.

+Career

-John Quincy Marr graduated second in the class of 1846 from the Virginia Military Institute (VMI).
-However, his father died on June 3, 1848, and his elder brother Robert Athelstan Marr (1823-1854) was a naval officer.
-Although John Q. Marr taught at VMI as an assistant professor of mathematics and tactics after graduating, he returned home in 1848 to care for his mother and sisters Sarah/Sally (1819-1895), Margaret (1830-1903), Frances (1835-1918) and Jane (1840-1927), since his younger brothers Thomas Scott Marr (1830-1897) and James Ripon Marr (1832-1879) left home by 1850.
+After graduating from VMI in 1846, Marr taught there as an assistant professor of mathematics and tactics.
+He returned home in 1848 to care for his mother and sisters Sarah/Sally (1819-1895), Margaret (1830-1903), Frances (1835-1918) and Jane (1840-1927).
+His younger brothers Thomas Scott Marr (1830-1897) and James Ripon Marr (1832-1879) left home by 1850.
 The local judges gave him the same appointments held by his father; Marr also served a two-year term as sheriff of Fauquier County.

-Road to Civil War
+American Civil War

 After John Brown's raid on Harpers Ferry, Marr organized the "Warrenton Rifles" militia company.

 In early 1861, Fauquier County voters elected Marr as a delegate to the Virginia Secession Convention.
 Although initially opposed to secession, and called home by a "family affliction" during the deliberations, he later signed the ordinance of secession.

 On May 5, 1861, Marr was commissioned as a lieutenant colonel in the Virginia forces, but he never received the commission because it was sent to Harpers Ferry by mistake.